miho/VRL-Documentation/vrl-studio/defining-a-workflow.md

 ### Data Flow ###

 A data flow connection describes the data dependencies between methods.
-If method `b()` depends on the result of method `a()`.
-This is shown in Figure [Data Flow Connection].
+Figure [Data Flow Connection] shows two components.
+Each of them has one method.
+A control flow connection indicates a data dependency between the two methods.
+Method `b()` of component 2 depends on the result of method `a()` of component 1.

 If you are not familiar with the term *method* think of it as a specific task that takes some *input data* and produces *output data*.